cies/resume/README.md

 # My resume in LaTeX

- * Results in a [beautifully typesetted 2 page pdf file](https://github.com/cies/resume/raw/master/cies-breijs-resume.pdf) (click the link to download mine)
+ * Results is a [nicely typesetted 2 page pdf file](https://github.com/cies/resume/blob/master/cies-breijs-resume.pdf?raw=true) (click the link to download mine)
- * Compiles with simple apt-get instruction (below) on a recent version of Ubuntu or other distro with `tex-live` packages
+ * Compiles out-of-the-box on any recent version of Ubuntu or other distro with `tex-live` packages
  * Is maybe the basis for yours! (fork-it)